felix-hilden/pyfactor/docs/src/gallery.rst

 - Bridge: a dependency that when removed, would break the graph into pieces
 - Centrality: the number of connections that a given node has, deeper red indicates an increased centrality
+- Waypoint: a node whose children can only be reached from its parents via that node
 - Leaf: has no child nodes
 - Root: has no parent nodes
 - Isolated: has no dependencies